Marketplaces turn out to be a golden opportunity for many entrepreneurs who have found a yet unexplored business niche.

 - Freelancer – Eases the process of hiring a freelancer for a temporal job.

-Let’s dive a bit deeper and see how a service marketplace system makes money.
+Let’s dive a bit deeper and see how a professional service marketplace system makes money.

 How do service marketplaces make money?